intermezzio/weffe/README.md

 :-----:|:------:
 `weffe -B portrait -w static/solid_frame.png` | ![Example 1](demo/example_1.png)
 `weffe -B rect -t "what i call" -b "a living meme" -f "Impact"` | ![Example 2](demo/example_2.png)

+## How to Pronounce "Weffe"

+Most software names or commands don't include this but it seems important to know how to pronounce "weffe" if it ever comes up.
+Weffe is short for **W**ebcam **Effe**cts, and there are two accepted ways to pronounce it.
+One is to pronounce it like the first part of the word "effects" with the letter "w" in front, e.g. as if it were spelled "weffè", or "weh-FEH".
+Another accepted pronunciation is to pronounce it with a long e sound at the end, like "WEH-fee".